RyanAndersonG64/RyanAndersonG64.github.io/index.md

 When I get stuck, I usually think of a couple ideas to try right away.
 If they don't work, I try to Google the problem and I can sometimes find an answer.
 If that doesn't work, I take a walk as I mentioned above.
 If I still can't solve the problem, I post it in the Help channel in Slack.
 Everyone has been very helpful in giving each other ideas to solve problems.

+<h3 align="center">What are your thoughts about the roles HTML, CSS, and JavaScript play in the process of rendering content and providing a user experience?</h3>

+I find it very interesting how several types of coding can come together to affect how a webpage looks and works.
+It is incredible what styles and effects can be achieved with only a few lines of code.

+<h3 align="center">What are some objects that your blog incorporates?</h3>

+My blog does not currently incorporate any elemets from CSS or JavaScript, but I use html headers and text alignment for the question titles.